St. David’s School of Nursing

 Students enrolled in the graduate nursing programs are required to earn a grade of at least 80% (B or higher) in all courses in the nursing curriculum.
 To graduate with a Master of Science in Nursing degree or Post Masters Graduate Certificate, students must have a minimum GPA of 3.0 in their graduate nursing coursework.

-Graduate nursing courses are offered in a lock-step sequence.
-Students must be enrolled in all scheduled nursing courses each semester based on the appropriate degree plan for the program track admitted to.
-Each course will be offered only once each academic year; therefore, progress in the program will be delayed if the student fails (C or lower) or drops/withdraws from a course.
+Graduate nursing courses are offered in a semi-lock-step sequence.
+Students may enroll in courses each semester on a full-time or part-time basis, based on the appropriate degree plan for the chosen program option.
+Multiple courses will be offered for each program option in the fall, spring, and summer semesters.
+Progress in the program may be delayed if the student fails (C or lower) or drops/withdraws from a course.
 A student may repeat a nursing course only one time.
-Following a second nursing course failure or withdrawal from a nursing course beyond the census date (12th class day), a student will be dismissed from the nursing program, but not Texas State University.
+Following a second nursing course failure or withdrawal from a nursing course beyond the census date (12th class day), a student will be dismissed from the graduate nursing program, but not Texas State University.

 Graduation